mdalai/url-checker/README.md

 1. To start the program, double click "run.py" file under the **Single** folder :file_folder:.
 2. Input your Blackboard username and password, click 'Load Courses' button.
 This will load all courses under your username from Blackboard.
 3. From the course list select a course you want to process URLs checking, then click 'Check URLs' button :black_square_button:.
-   - The new window will be openned and list out all the URLs and statuses.
-It may take longer time if the course has many URLs.
+4. The new window popup, URLs checking work is processing and eventually it will display all URLs with status.
+This step may take 2-3 minutes if the course has many URLs.
-2. Or you can run the program on the command line.
-   - python run.py
-   - other steps are same as above.
-It can do followings:
-* Log into Blackboard account and display all the enrolled coruses.
-* Choose a course which has URLs need to be checked
-* By clicking the **Check URLs** button, the new window will be prompted.
-It displays the list of all URLs within the courses.
-The display inlcudes following info: location, hyperlink text, URL, status.
-If the URL is broken, the row will be shown in red color.
+5. To check displayed URLs list, you need to know:
+  - List include following columns: location, hyperlink text, URL, status.
+  - URL column shows url link.
+The broken URLs are shown in red color.
+The orange one means code is unable to identity if it is broken.
+You need to further check these URLs.
+Other ones are normal.
-* Double click the cell with URL, it will open the link in browser.
-Some of links are hard to trace by programming.
-These are shown in orange color.
-This function makes this manual checking process convenient.
+  - To check the URL, you can just double click the URL cell, it will open the link in the browser.
-#### Run the program
-1. Double click "run.py" under the **Singel** foler.
-   - Then input your Blackboard username and password, click 'Load Courses' button.
-   - From the course list choose a course you want to check URLs, then click 'Check URLs' button.
-   - The new window will be openned and list out all the URLs and statuses.
-It may take longer time if the course has many URLs.
-2. Or you can run the program on the command line.
-   - python run.py
-   - other steps are same as above.

 ### Multiple Courses URLs checking
 It can do followings: